boldingd/EclipsePhaseContent/Locus.md

 > Capturing rocks is tough.
 > Sometimes you don't have good candidates or you dig into them and they don't have the carbon you need; it happens to Extropians and Hypercorps, too.
 >
-> **anarcat**: Except that was preventable; problem wasn't they couldn't find the rocks, problem was that the whaling co-ops hadn't been whaling.
+> **anarcat**: Except that was preventable; problem wasn't they couldn't find the rocks, problem was that the mining co-ops hadn't been mining.
 > And also, you're missing the point: they starved the *unpopular*.

 ## Justice